 With the present threat of coronavirus, our priority is, as always, to ensure the health and wellbeing of the children, parents, carers and staff who attend our setting.
 The aim of this policy is to limit possible vectors of infection and we can only do this if we all work together to minimise the possibility of the virus spreading within our community.
-Therefore, the following procedures will be in affect from Monday 1st June 2020.
 These will be updated regularly as the situation is constantly changing.

 · All parents, carers and visitors will be required to wear a mask or face covering at all times while on the setting’s premises.

 · Children must be dropped off and collected on time so as to limit the possible spread of infection.

 · No parents and carers will be allowed into the setting unless they require a confidential discussion with a member of staff, and this is to do with an issue of safeguarding.
 Anything else will have to be discussed during a telephone appointment or through email.

 · Children attending the setting between 0900 – 1500 must be dropped and collected from the main playground and parents and carers are responsible for maintaining social distancing.
 This includes ensuring that children do not interact with other children that are not part of the same household.

 · Only one member of the child’s immediate family may be present to do this.